unm-historiography/metahistory/essays/medieval/christopher-beaudet.md

 {% include figure.html
 class="left"
 width="100%"
-caption="Pavel Ryzhenko’s *The Battle of the Kalka River*" image-url="beaudet-battle-of-the-kalka-river.jpg" source-url=" https://i.imgur.com/KJgWYir.jpg
+caption="Pavel Ryzhenko’s [*The Battle of the Kalka River*](https://en.wikipedia.org/wiki/Battle_of_the_Kalka_River) (May 31st, 1223) Illustrates the largest military death blow to the Kievan Rus' which allowed further mongol incurrsions into Rus' Territory." image-url="beaudet-battle-of-the-kalka-river.jpg" source-url=" https://i.imgur.com/KJgWYir.jpg
 "